-In general, you have four options to consider when considering a 401(k) rollover.
+Generally speaking, you have four options to consider when considering a 401(k) rollover.

-If part of your previous 401(k) portfolio includes company stock, you may have special financial planning needs when rolling over your 401(k) to a new employer.
+If the benefits with your previous 401(k) included company stock, you may require special financial planning needs when rolling over your 401(k) to the new account.
 The 401(k) plan with your new employer may also contain higher fees or less diverse investment options.
-A trustworthy financial advisor will help you decide if your personal needs dictate that 401(k) rollover or keeping your funds in your previous plan is best for you.
+An experienced financial advisor will help you decide if keeping your 401(k) funds where they are is best for you.

-3. Open a Rollover IRA.
+3. Open a Rollover IRA

 While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you would be “converting” pre-tax money into after-tax money, which means you would have to pay taxes on the money received into the Roth IRA.

 4. Cash Out.